jldec/cloudflare-pages-test/markdown/getting-started-with-go-part-3-goroutines-and-channels.md

 Goroutines provide low-overhead threading.
 They are easy to create and scale well on multi-core processors.

+The Go runtime can schedule many concurrent goroutines across a small number of OS threads.
+Under the covers, this is how the [http](https://golang.org/src/net/http/server.go#L3013) library handles concurrent web requests.

 Let's start with an example.
+You can run it in the [Go Playground](https://play.golang.org/p/HdH4UQEEXuU).

 ```go
 package main